the churchie emerging art prize

 Curator Bio

-Sebastian is the Curator at West Space, having worked as a Curatorial Assistant for the 22nd and 23nd editions of the Biennale of Sydney, NIRIN and rīvus.
-Sebastian has staged group exhibitions and independent projects across the East Coast of the continent.
-He is a co-founder of DIY and experimental arts platforms Desire Lines and Emerson, and former editor at Runway Journal.
-Seb graduated with a Masters of Art Curating in 2018 from the University of Sydney, and is currently based in Narrm/Melbourne.
+Sebastian Henry-Jones is a Curator at West Space, in Naarm/Melbourne.
+He has worked as a Curatorial Assistant for the Biennale of Sydney.
+He is a cofounder of DIY and experimental-arts platforms Desire Lines and Emerson, and former editor at Runway Journal.
+In 2018, he graduated with a Masters of Art Curating from the University of Sydney.

 0